Here's everything you'll find in student halls

 We’ve listed all the facilities, furniture and services you’ll typically find in both university and private halls, so you know exactly what to expect on arrival.

-You probably have a fair idea about this already, but it’s good to be absolutely certain about these things.
+You probably have a fair idea about this already, but it’s good to be absolutely certain.

 As standard, the following should be provided in your bedroom, bathroom and kitchen in halls:

 - A bed

 - Kitchen facilities including a fridge, oven, hob and cupboards

 It’s worth noting that the size and quality of furniture and appliances will vary depending on the halls and room type you opt for.

 Depending on your budget, you can also choose whether to share a bathroom and kitchen or have these all to yourself as part of your room.